Multi-stage flash distillation

 Multi-stage flash distillation (MSF) is a water desalination process that distills sea water by flashing a portion of the water into steam in multiple stages of what are essentially countercurrent heat exchangers.
 Current MSF facilities may have as many as 30 stages.

-Multi-stage flash distillation plants produce about 26% of all desalinated water in the world, but almost all new desalination plants use reverse osmosis due to much lower energy consumption.
+Multi-stage flash distillation plants produce about 26% of all desalinated water in the world.
+Almost all new desalination plants use reverse osmosis due to much lower energy consumption.

 Principle

-Schematic of a 5 stage 'once-through' multi-stage flash desalinator.
+A schematic of a 5 stage 'once-through' multi-stage flash desalinator.
 Practical systems frequently have many more stages.